Unequal Error Protection for Digital Semantic Communication with Channel Coding: Bit-Level UEP Framework for Digital Semantic Communication

 where the first term minimizes the reconstruction error, and the second term penalizes the deviations of bit-flip probabilities from the maximum bit-flip value of 0.5 with regularization weight $\lambda>0$.
 To enable the training of $\mu_i$ in a differentiable manner, a continuous relaxation technique is employed in \cite{oh2025digital}.

-The end-to-end training method in \cite{oh2025digital} effectively learns the bit-flip probabilities of the semantic bits while accounting for the impact of each bit’s flip probability on task performance.
-Moreover, the semantic encoder learns a mapping that assigns important features to semantic bits associated with lower bit-flip probabilities.
-In other words, this framework jointly optimizes the feature-to-bit mapping and the corresponding bit-flip probability values.
-Fig.~\ref{fig:training} illustrates the training procedure of this method, along with the resulting bit-flip probabilities for the MNIST dataset when $\lambda=10^{-4}$.
-Inspired by the ability of this method to capture bit-level importance, we adopt the learned bit-flip probabilities as target error protection levels in our framework.

-{\bf Numerical Example (Validation of Unequal Error Protection Levels):} To verify the validity of the unequal error protection levels extracted using the method in \cite{oh2025digital}, we present a numerical example that demonstrates the impact of protecting different semantic bits on task performance.
-In this example, the semantic bit sequence of a test image is sorted in ascending order of the learned bit-flip probabilities.
-The sorted sequence is then divided into eight segments, with the first segment containing the most critical bits.
-To evaluate semantic robustness, we flip the bits in each segment individually while keeping the remaining segments unchanged.
-Fig.~\ref{fig:PSNR_SSIM} visualizes reconstructed CIFAR-10 images and the corresponding peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) values when the $i$-th segment is flipped.
+{\bf Numerical Example (Numerical Evidence for Bit-Flip Probabilities as Target Protection Levels):} In this example, we numerically demonstrate that the learned bit-flip probabilities serve as a reasonable choice for the target error protection levels.
+To this end, the semantic bit sequence of a test image is sorted in ascending order of the learned bit-flip probabilities.
+The sorted sequence is then divided into eight segments, with the first segment containing the bits with the lowest bit-flip probabilities.
+We flip the bits in each segment individually while keeping the remaining segments unchanged.
+Fig.~\ref{fig:PSNR_SSIM} visualizes the reconstructed CIFAR-10 images along with the corresponding peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) values when the $i$-th segment is flipped.
 As $i$ increases, the bits tend to have higher bit-flip probabilities, indicating lower semantic importance for the downstream task.
-Accordingly, both PSNR and SSIM improve with increasing $i$.
-Notably, flipping the first segment causes a substantial degradation in reconstruction quality, even resulting in a negative SSIM value, whereas flipping the eighth segment has minimal impact on the image.
-These results confirm that the semantic encoder learns to associate semantic importance with varying bit-flip probabilities, effectively translating them into the required levels of error protection.
+Consequently, both PSNR and SSIM improve with increasing $i$.
+Notably, flipping the first segment causes a severe degradation in reconstruction quality, even resulting in a negative SSIM value, whereas flipping the eighth segment has minimal impact on the reconstructed image.
+These results suggest that bits with lower learned bit-flip probabilities require stronger levels of error protection.